SiddarthSuresh98/ram/README.md

 # RAM - RAM Acts Magically

-##

 This is a cache and memory simulator for a custom ISA nicknamed "RISC V[ECTOR]".
-It uses a writeback and write allocate on a miss scheme, and supports a configurable number of cache levels and ways, with a least-recently used replacement policy.
+It uses a writeback and write allocate on a miss scheme.
+It also supports a configurable number of cache levels and ways (allowing creation of a direct mapped or fully associative cache).
+Additionally, it uses a least-recently used replacement policy.

 ## Dependencies